Gladismakitu/My-Web-Project/README.md

 3. About page
 A background story of the company and more detailed presentation.

-5. Contact page
+5.Contact page
 Contact information, location and operational hours and days, social media links and booking details and inquires.
 7. Products and services
 The products and services details including prices and the types of Services offered.
 9. Enquiries page
  Surveys
 ### Time line and Milestone
 -The project kickoff
 -Finish and submit part 1